Hiring a car abroad: top tips

 Finally, the most important thing is to follow the local driving regulations wherever you take the car.
 Upsetting the local police force or, worse still, causing or contributing to a crash, will ruin your holiday.
 Wherever you drive, always adhere to the strict letter of the law.

-If you’re planning on driving in Europe this summer, see our guides for car insurance green cards, International Driving Permits and everything you need to know about driving in the EU after Brexit.
+If you’re planning on driving in Europe, see our guides for car insurance green cards, International Driving Permits and everything you need to know about driving in the EU after Brexit.